maxkimambo/stoyo/README.md

 #### Solution output

 ```
-Identified a triplet  0 -2 0
+Identified a triplet  0 -2 0 Depth:  2
-Identified a triplet  0 -2 1
+Identified a triplet  0 -2 1 Depth:  2
-Identified a triplet  0 -2 0
+Identified a triplet  0 -2 0 Depth:  2
-Identified a triplet  0 -2 2
+Identified a triplet  0 -2 2 Depth:  2
-Identified a triplet  0 -2 3
+Identified a triplet  0 -2 3 Depth:  2
-Identified a triplet  1 -2 0
+Identified a triplet  1 -2 0 Depth:  2
-Identified a triplet  1 -2 1
+Identified a triplet  1 -2 1 Depth:  3
-Identified a triplet  1 -2 0
+Identified a triplet  1 -2 0 Depth:  2
-Identified a triplet  1 -2 2
+Identified a triplet  1 -2 2 Depth:  3
-Identified a triplet  1 -2 3
+Identified a triplet  1 -2 3 Depth:  3
-Identified a triplet  3 -2 0
+Identified a triplet  3 -2 0 Depth:  2
-Identified a triplet  3 -2 1
+Identified a triplet  3 -2 1 Depth:  3
-Identified a triplet  3 -2 0
+Identified a triplet  3 -2 0 Depth:  2
-Identified a triplet  3 -2 2
+Identified a triplet  3 -2 2 Depth:  4
-Identified a triplet  3 -2 3
+Identified a triplet  3 -2 3 Depth:  5
-Identified a triplet  -2 -3 2
+Identified a triplet  -2 -3 2 Depth:  1
-Identified a triplet  -2 -3 3
+Identified a triplet  -2 -3 3 Depth:  1
-Identified a triplet  0 -3 2
+Identified a triplet  0 -3 2 Depth:  3
-Identified a triplet  0 -3 3
+Identified a triplet  0 -3 3 Depth:  3
-Identified a triplet  1 -3 2
+Identified a triplet  1 -3 2 Depth:  4
-Identified a triplet  1 -3 3
+Identified a triplet  1 -3 3 Depth:  4
-Identified a triplet  0 -3 2
+Identified a triplet  0 -3 2 Depth:  3
-Identified a triplet  0 -3 3
+Identified a triplet  0 -3 3 Depth:  3
 Maximum pit depth found to be :  5
 ```